aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 ## Introduction

 This example is meant to be used as the logical evolution in AVD to new users.
-This document follows the single data center structure and asumes the reader was already been able to successfully deploy the scenario described in the section [AVD example for a single data center using L3LS](../dual-dc-l3ls/README.md).
+This document follows the single data center structure and asumes the reader was already been able to successfully deploy the scenario described in the section [AVD example for a single data center using L3LS](../single-dc-l3ls/README.md).
-The main goal of this section is to provide a base scenario to enable the new users to grow in number of DCs (Data Center) and configure the interconnection between the different DCs that can be created.
+The main goal of this section is to provide a base scenario to enable the new users to grow in number of DCs (Data Center) and configure the interconnection between different DCs.

 The example includes and describes all the AVD files and their content used to build an L3LS EVPN/VXLAN Symmetric IRB network covering two twin DCs, using the following: